cwcowell/instakarma/README.md

 1. Set env vars
    * `export SLACK_APP_TOKEN=<SLACK-APP-TOKEN-THAT-STARTS-WITH-'xapp-'>`
    * `export SLACK_BOT_TOKEN=<SLACK-BOT-TOKEN-THAT-STARTS-WITH-'xoxb-'>`
+1. Make sure Python 3.13 is installed (it might work on earlier versions, but was only tested on 3.13)
+1. `cd <REPO-ROOT-DIR>`
+1. `pip install -r requirements.txt` (you only have to do this once)
+1. `cd src`
 1. `./instakarma-bot`

 ## Running `instakarma-admin`

-1. Get Python 3.13 (`instakarma-admin` might work on earlier versions, but was only tested on 3.13)
+1. Make sure Python 3.13 is installed (it might work on earlier versions, but was only tested on 3.13)
+1. `cd <REPO-ROOT-DIR>`
+1. `pip install -r requirements.txt` (you only have to do this once)
+1. `cd src`
 1. `./instakarma-admin help`

 ## Contributing